top of page

 Four types of economy

 Simon Kuznets, who won the Nobel prize in economics in 1971, said there are four types of economies — developed, undeveloped, Japan and Argentina.
-The two main features that put Argentina in its special category are high inflation and weak growth but they are superimposed on structural weaknesses of the economy – notably its inability to make the most of its resource endowment and still high levels of perceived corruption.
+The two main features that put Argentina in its special category are high inflation and weak growth but they are superimposed on structural weaknesses of the economy.

 High inflation

 Argentina has a history of high inflation and, indeed, hyperinflation - which is generally taken as a rate of price increases above 50% per month.
-Argentina’s peak inflation rate was well above that rate in July 1989 when it peaked at 197% month-on-month according to the Hanke-Kruz hyperinflation table (https://www.cato.org/sites/cato.org/files/pubs/pdf/hanke-krus-hyperinflation-table.pdf .)
+Argentina’s peak inflation rate was well above that rate in July 1989, at 197% according to the Hanke-Kruz hyperinflation table (https://www.cato.org/sites/cato.org/files/pubs/pdf/hanke-krus-hyperinflation-table.pdf .)

 High inflation has meant that the Argentinian peso has generally weakened against the US dollar over time but the depreciation is currently limited to 2% per month.
 This has meant the real value of the peso has appreciated recently (that is, its decline in value has been smaller than the inflation rate), hampering export competitiveness.